Switching to skin skis (Rossignol R-Skin review)

 Are you considering a pair of skin skis?
 In this post, I'll share my experience with classic skin skis (specifically my Rossignol R-Skins).

 I started out the 2018-2019 season on a pair of Salomon S-Lab skis (traditional waxed skis), Swix Quantum One Poles, and Salomon S-Race boots.
-I liked the boots and the poles, but I had some trouble getting consistent kick with the skis.
-Some days they were fast with great kick, but other days (especially in warm or artificial snow conditions), I got the kick wax wrong and found myself frustrated on the trail.
+Things were going ok, but I had some trouble getting consistent kick with the skis.
+Some days, my skis were fast with great kick, but other days (especially in warm or artificial snow conditions), I got the kick wax wrong and found myself frustrated on the trail.

 Cory at Pioneer Midwest was extremely helpful and knowledgeable as he flex tested several different ski options for me, and I decided to go with a pair of Rossignol R-Skin Premiums.
 As soon as I got them home, I tried them out on my own trails, and I could tell right away they had great kick and glided well.
-I was still curious to see how they would perform against my S-Labs on artificial snow, so I went to Elm Creek to do a comparison.
+I was still curious to see how they would perform against my S-Labs on artificial snow, so I went to Elm Creek to do a comparison with my GPS watch.
 The weather conditions for the test were not great with temperatures of about 5 degrees F and strong winds, but I had the day off and the rest of the week didn’t look much better with -45F wind chills and a blizzard in the forecast.
 (I guess this is what it is like to be a cross-country skier in Minnesota-- we have to earn every kilometer.)

 P.S.
 Thanks to everyone at Pioneer Midwest for putting up with my toddler as he rearranged your wax display, almost knocked over a row of skis, ran around the clothing displays, tested your water fountain (many times), and added a few markings with the wax pen to your granite.
 He had a great time in your store and will likely be a future customer!